cfjimenezv07/HDFTS_CDF/README.md

 ---

+## Software Dependencies & Environment

+This replication package was tested and verified under **R version 4.6.0**.
+To ensure full computational reproducibility, package management and exact package versions are specified via `load_packages.R`.

+---

 ## Code Workflow & Script Execution Guide

 To reproduce the analysis, tables, and figures from the paper, execute the R scripts in the following step-by-step order.